 - Freshly ground black pepper, to taste

-- 1 2/3 – 2 cups buttermilk (400 ml)
+- 1 ⅔ - 2 cups buttermilk (400 ml)

 - Rinse the fresh oregano and pat the stems dry.
 Remove the leaves by running your fingers down the stem from the top to the bottom, then finely chop the leaves.

-- Pour half of the buttermilk into the well and mix with your hand until the dough starts to come together.
+- Make a well in the center of the mixture.
+Pour half of the buttermilk into the well and mix with your hand until the dough starts to come together.

 - Gradually add more buttermilk until a sticky dough is formed and no flour remains in the bottom of the bowl.
 If you have extra buttermilk, save it for another bake.
 Don't over mix, as this will build up the gluten structure in the dough and make a tough, doughy loaf.